30th October 2018

 Navigating this system – with different rules in different areas – is very confusing, and women need more support.
 Infertility and mental health are intricately linked.
 Half of women who experience infertility see it as the most upsetting experience of their lives.
 There are lots of different ways you can access support, from infertility support groups online to support from a fertility counsellor.

 If you are experiencing infertility, know that you are not alone and that there is support out there.

 The Fertility Network are doing a brilliant job of raising awareness of this issue with their Scream4IVF campaign.

 Want to make a difference and take action?
 Add your voice to the Fertility Networks Scream4IVF campaign today.

 It’s so important that we break the infertility taboo, and we also need to see more about fertility in the news.
-So it’s great that the Fertility Network are shining a light on this issue.
+So it’s great that the Fertility Network are shining a light on modern fertility and pregnancy.

 Do you want to understand your fertility?
-Join Adia today and purchase your fertility blood test.
+Join Adia today and purchase your home fertility test.